 But you’re a tourist, can you fly it in National Parks?

 Furthermore, there are 114 protected areas in Iceland which the Environmental Agency of Iceland handles.
-You will need to apply for a permit to fly a drone in those areas.
+You will need to apply for a permit to fly a drone

 Aaand, then you cannot fly it over a crowd, near a commercial airport, near residential buildings and public buildings, higher than 120 metres into the air or lose the drone out of sight.